victorelgersma/blog/_posts/2025-08-13-finding-files-with-linux.md

+---
-# Finding files with linux
+title: Finding files with linux
+---

 Use the `find` command: